abuob/abuob.github.io/content/blog/2024-10-27-frontend-monorepositories-why-im-a-fan.md

 The pain was integrating them back into our main repository: It required multiple pull-requests across different repositories, and forced us in some cases to fix breaking changes caused by someone else who made a change but did not update the version in our main repository, delegating that work to whoever had to update next.

-I was rather unhappy with that particular situation and ultimately combined all the different projects into a single monorepository.
+We were rather unhappy with that particular situation and ultimately combined all the different projects into a single monorepository.
 Since then, I've worked on multiple projects with a monorepository-setup, have written tooling for them (e.g. [yanice](https://github.com/abuob/yanice)) and administered their technical setup, and have become incredibly fond of them.
 As elaborated below, they provide an array of benefits but also impose a lot of difficult challenges which one must solve, which I happen to love doing.